learn-co-curriculum/phase-0-the-dom-editing-lab/README.md

 in-browser IDE, you can use `open index.html` in the folder you're working on to open up a copy of the file in your browser).

-Just to speed things up a bit, paste the following code into the file:
+Just to speed things up a bit, paste the following code into `index.html`:

 ```html
 <!DOCTYPE html>